MJLee25/LEZ-spatial-did-korea/README.md

 * COVID-19 Sensitivity(Table S3): run line 23 (exclude 2020-2022 in dataset)
 * Alternative Matrix(Table S4): run line 105-106 (exclude `avg_rain` in dataset)

+## Important Interpretation Note

+The group-time event-study diagnostic rejects joint parallel trends for all five pollutants in the current analysis.
+Cohort-specific linear-trend sensitivity checks also materially alter the baseline spatial estimates.
+Results should therefore be interpreted as conditional spatial policy associations rather than definitive causal effects.
 ## Citation

 If you use this code, please cite the corresponding article: